Can My Special Needs Student Be Suspended or Expelled?

 All children test boundaries in an effort to learn what’s acceptable and what’s off limits.
-At best, each child will have sufficient relationships with parents, teachers, counselors and other adults throughout the school year and beyond, who help create a strong network of nurturing, teaching, modeling, incentivizing and correcting.
+At best, each child will have sufficient relationships with parents, teachers, counselors, and other adults.
+In the school year and beyond, these adults can help create a strong network of nurturing, teaching, modeling, and correcting.
 However, there will always be exceptions.

 As an early intervention, schools have policies and practices for disciplining student behavior.
 If a child’s behavior becomes more serious, a school may consider suspension or even expulsion.
 But what if a student’s behavior may stem from a child’s disability?
 Can a school discipline him or her in the same way as a non-disabled student?

-This depends on the nature of the student’s disability, the nature of the act for which they are being disciplined and the specifics of their IEP (Individualized Education Plan)—if they have one.
+This depends on the nature of the student’s disability and the act for which they are being disciplined.
+It also depends on the specifics of the student’s Individualized Education Plan (IEP), if they have one.
+For legal help on this issue, contact a local schools and education lawyer.

-“Discipline becomes a very unique issue when you’re dealing with students with certain kinds of disabilities, where students may say things and there needs to be a response,” says Tim Gilsbach, a special education attorney at King, Spry, Herman, Freund & Faul.
+“Discipline becomes a very unique issue when you’re dealing with students with certain kinds of disabilities, where students may say things and there needs to be a response,” says Tim Gilsbach, a special education attorney at Fox Rothschild in Blue Bell, Pennsylvania.
 “But how do you mix that with it being a manifestation of a disability?
 How do we program to help the student understand that you can’t just say those things?”

 Under the Individuals with Disabilities Education Act (IDEA), school districts are required to take certain steps before disciplining special education students or implementing a behavior intervention plan.
 Until recently, according to Gilsbach, schools typically responded to these students through programmatic responses and behavioral supports, with the sense of knowing a particular student and their intentions.